dtwrub/git-novice/_episodes/02-setup.md

 ---

 When we use Git on a new computer for the first time, we need to configure a few things.
-Below are a few examples of configurations we will set as we get started with Git:
+Below are six examples of configurations we will set as we get started with Git:

+*   our name,
-*   our name and email address,
+*   our email address,
-*   to colorize our output,
+*   colorizing our output,
+*   setting our line ending encodings based on our operating system,
 *   what our preferred text editor is,
 *   and that we want to use these settings globally (i.e. for every project)